-You're in the right place if you are looking for the best cheap treadmills and thinking of investing in an indoor running machine to help achieve your weekly fitness targets.
-There’s no question that you can now get much more tech for your hard-earned cash at the lower-priced end of the treadmill market.
+You're in the right place if you are looking for the best cheap treadmills and thinking of an inexpensive indoor running machine investing to help achieve your weekly fitness targets.
+There's no question that you can now get much more tech for your hard-earned cash at the lower-priced end of the treadmill market.

 Alternatively, at the lowest end of the price scale, you'll find smaller models that fold down nicely and are ideal for regularly walking or jogging up to around 6mph.
 On a budget?
 Have a look at the best folding exercise bikes and the best under-desk treadmills; both are inexpensive and can get you fit at home.

 Best cheap treadmills to buy right now

 Why you can trust T3 Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.

 In our 5-star review of this treadmill, we praised it for being a good training tool for both runners and walkers who want a well-priced, small, foldable treadmill for regular indoor workouts at a low intensity.